dalehenrich/amber-skeleton/README.md

 other dialects - Amber is the first `non-Monticello` dialect I've worked with), so I'll be interested in your results:).*

-### Manage Pharo-based server code in same project as Amber code
+## Examples

 This project is a perfect example.
+In particular look at the `index.html` file for examples of loading code using the **AmberProjectImporter** class.

 ## Installation